DV

 Overview

-NOBL and VIG are both large-cap U.S. dividend ETFs tracking index strategies, but they set very different eligibility bars for their holdings.
-NOBL focuses on the S&P 500 Dividend Aristocrats—companies with at least 25 consecutive years of rising dividends—while VIG tracks the broader S&P U.S. Dividend Growers Index, which requires only 10 years of consecutive increases.
-This means NOBL is more selective and concentrated, while VIG casts a wider net across the dividend-growth universe.
+NOBL and VIG are both U.S. dividend equity ETFs tracking rising-dividend companies, but they differ in selection rigor and investor base.
+NOBL targets the S&P 500 Dividend Aristocrats—companies with at least 25 consecutive years of dividend increases—while VIG tracks the broader S&P U.S. Dividend Growers Index, which requires only 10 years of consecutive increases.
+That stricter entry gate makes NOBL a smaller, more concentrated portfolio of dividend-growth stalwarts, while VIG casts a wider net across the dividend-growth universe.

 How they differ